philipturner/molecular-renderer/Documentation/render-process.md

 ![Render Process Diagram](./RenderProcessDiagram.png)

+Revision: offline rendering uses synchronous code instead of asynchronous handlers.
+There is no triple-buffering in the backend, because speed is not the primary design goal for offline renderers.

 ## Rendering Performance

 The time to render a frame is a multiplication of many variables.
 Like the Drake Equation, changing a few by 2x could change the end result by 10x.
 Users can tune these variables to render as many pixels as possible, while still producing one frame per display refresh period.